 Some women describe these prelabor contractions like mild cramps or gas pains.
 Other signs of prelabor are your baby dropping down, losing your mucus plug, a bloody show, or a mild backache.

-Early Labor: What Do Early Labor Contractions Feel Like?
+What Do Pre Labor Contractions Feel Like?

 This Is How Moms Answer The Question What Does A Contraction Feel Like In Early Labor?